AlexSkrypnyk/drupal_extension_scaffold/README.md

 Run `.circleci/test.sh` to run all test for your module.

 ### Browsing SQLite database
-To browse the content of created SQLite database (located at `/tmp/site_[MODULE_NAME].sqlite`), use [DB Browser for SQLite](https://sqlitebrowser.org/).
+To browse the contents of created SQLite database (located at `/tmp/site_[MODULE_NAME].sqlite`), use [DB Browser for SQLite](https://sqlitebrowser.org/).

 ----